Oh! What a Lovely War

 Oh!
-What a Lovely War is a 1969 British comedy musical war film directed by Richard Attenborough (in his directorial debut), with an ensemble cast, including Maggie Smith, Dirk Bogarde, John Gielgud, John Mills, Kenneth More, Laurence Olivier, Jack Hawkins, Corin Redgrave, Michael Redgrave, Vanessa Redgrave, Ralph Richardson, Ian Holm, Paul Shelley, Malcolm McFee, Jean-Pierre Cassel, Nanette Newman, Edward Fox, Susannah York, John Clements, Phyllis Calvert and Maurice Roëves.
+What a Lovely War is a 1969 British epic comedy historical musical war film directed by Richard Attenborough (in his directorial debut), with an ensemble cast, including Maggie Smith, Dirk Bogarde, John Gielgud, John Mills, Kenneth More, Laurence Olivier, Jack Hawkins, Corin Redgrave, Michael Redgrave, Vanessa Redgrave, Ralph Richardson, Ian Holm, Paul Shelley, Malcolm McFee, Jean-Pierre Cassel, Nanette Newman, Edward Fox, Susannah York, John Clements, Phyllis Calvert and Maurice Roëves.

 The film is based on the stage musical Oh, What a Lovely War!, originated by Charles Chilton as the radio play The Long Long Trail in December 1961, and transferred to stage by Gerry Raffles in partnership with Joan Littlewood and her Theatre Workshop in 1963.

 The title is derived from the music hall song "Oh!
 It's a Lovely War", which is one of the major numbers in the film.

 Synopsis

 Oh!
-What a Lovely War summarises and comments on the events of World War I using popular songs of the time, many of which were parodies of older popular songs, and using allegorical settings such as Brighton's West Pier to criticise the manner in which the eventual victory was won.
+What a Lovely War is a satirical summary of major events of the First World War using popular contemporary songs and allegorical settings such as Brighton's West Pier to criticise the conduct of the war.

-The diplomatic maneuvering and events involving those in authority are set in a fantasy location inside the pierhead pavilion, far from the trenches.
-In the opening scene, various foreign ministers, generals and heads of state walk over a huge map of Europe, reciting actual words spoken by these figures at the time.
-An unnamed photographer takes a picture of Europe's rulers – after handing two red poppies to the Archduke Ferdinand and his wife, the Duchess of Hohenberg, he takes their picture, "assassinating" them as the flash goes off.
-Many of the heads of state enjoy good personal relations and are reluctant to go to war: a tearful Emperor Franz Josef declares war on Serbia after being deceived by his Foreign Minister, and Czar Nicholas II and Kaiser Wilhelm II are shown as unable to overrule their countries' military mobilisation schedules.
-The German invasion of Belgium leaves Sir Edward Grey little choice but to get involved.
+The diplomatic manoeuvring and events involving those in authority are set in a fantasy location inside the pierhead pavilion.
+Foreign ministers, generals and heads of state walk over a huge map of Europe, reciting words actually spoken by those historical figures.
+A photographer takes a picture of Europe's rulers – after handing two red poppies to the Archduke Ferdinand and his wife, the Duchess of Hohenberg, he takes their picture, "assassinating" them as the flash goes off.
+Many of the heads of state enjoy good personal relations and are reluctant to go to war: a tearful Emperor Franz Josef declares war on Serbia after being deceived by his Foreign Minister, and Tsar Nicholas II and Kaiser Wilhelm II are shown as unable to overrule their countries' military mobilisation schedules.
+The German invasion of Belgium compels Sir Edward Grey to unwillingly get involved.
 Italy reneges on its alliance with the Central Powers (it joined the Allies in 1915) but Turkey joins them instead.

-The start of the war in 1914 is shown as a parade of optimism.
-The protagonists are an archetypal British family of the time, the Smiths, who are shown entering Brighton's West Pier, with General Haig selling tickets – the film later follows the young Smith men through their experiences in the trenches.
+The optimism of the war's early months is depicted by an archetypal British family of the time, the Smiths, shown entering Brighton's West Pier to purchase tickets from General Haig.
+The film follows the young Smith men through their experiences in the trenches.
 A military band rouses holidaymakers from the beach to rally round and follow – some even literally boarding a bandwagon.
-The first Battle of Mons is similarly cheerfully depicted yet more realistic in portrayal.
-Both scenes are flooded in pleasant sunshine.
+The first Battle of Mons, presented in realistic style, maintains the cheerful mood of the bandwagon allegory.